Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-fft-vss.rst

 VSS FFT/IFFT
 ============

-This design element implements a single-channel DIT FFT using both AIE and programmable logic to extract higher performance for larger point sizes.
+This library element implements a single-channel DIT FFT using both AIE and programmable logic to extract higher performance for larger point sizes.

 Entry Point
 ===========

-The entry point for the VSS is the vss_fft_ifft_1d.mk file present in the L2/include/vss/vss_fft_ifft_1d directory in the dsp library.
-The makefile takes in a user configurable file, say "my_params.cfg" as input and generates a .vss object.
+The entry points for the VSS are the ``vss_fft_ifft_pararms.cfg`` and ``vss_fft_ifft_1d.mk`` file present in the L2/include/vss/vss_fft_ifft_1d/ directory in the DSP library.
+The ``vss_fft_ifft_1d.mk`` takes in a user configurable file, say "vss_fft_ifft_pararms.cfg" as input and generates a .vss object as an output after performing all the intermediate steps like generating the necessary AIE and PL products and stitching them together.
+The user can then integrate this .vss object into their larger design.
 See Vitis documentation on "Vitis Subsystems" for details on how to include a .vss object into your design.

-An example of how to use a .vss object in your design is provided in L2/example/vss_fft_ifft_1d/example.mk.
-It creates a .vss object, links it to a larger system to create an xclbin and runs hardware emulation of the full design.
+Please edit the parameters in the ``cfg`` file and provide it as input to the ``vss_fft_ifft_1d.mk`` file.
+An example of how to create a vss and include a .vss object in your design is also provided in L2/examples/vss_fft_ifft_1d/example.mk.
+It creates a vss object, links it to a larger system to create an xclbin and runs hardware emulation of the full design.

 Device Support
 ==============

 The VSS FFT can generate VSS products for both AIE and AIE-ML devices.
-The VSS is generated for the part that the user provides in the input cfg file.
+The VSS is generated for the ``part`` that the user provides in the input cfg file.
 All features are supported on the two variants with the following differences:

-- ``TT_DATA`` and ``TT_TWIDDLE``.
+- ``DATA_TYPE`` and ``TWIDDLE_TYPE``.
 AIE-ML does not support cfloat type.
-- ``TT_TWIDDLE``: AIE supports cint32.
+- ``TWIDDLE_TYPE``: AIE supports cint32.
 AIE-ML does not.
-- ``TP_RND``: Supported round modes differ between AIE and AIE-ML devices as for all library elements.
+- ``ROUND_MODE``: Supported round modes differ between AIE and AIE-ML devices as for all library elements.

 Supported Parameters
 ====================